 When looking for design inspiration, it’s common to look at other people’s work.
-You can find inspiration in anything from pencil drawings and sketches through to photography websites and vintage posters.
+You can find inspiration in anything from pencil drawings and sketches through to vintage posters.
 But sometimes it’s good to mix things up a bit.

 Have you ever been hit with a bolt of creative inspiration just by walking down the street?
 Next time you’re out in town, look up, take a big step back (watching out for traffic of course) and look at the bigger picture.
 We’re talking architecture – design that’s all around us every day, and most of the time we don’t even notice it.